Mrcomputer1/PostCountProgressBar/README.md

     .use(new progressBar.generators.CanvasBigGenerator("#canvas"));

-// Generate the bar into the canvas with
+// Generate the bar into the canvas with bar.generate();
 // bar._generator.getSize() returns a Array of two numbers.
-Index 0 is X and Index 1 is Y. bar.generate();
+Index 0 is X and Index 1 is Y.
+// Note: getSize() can return null if no exact sizes are available (like the text generator).
 ```

 # progressBar API